poseidon/typhoon/README.md

 ## Help

 Schedule a meeting via [Github Sponsors](https://github.com/sponsors/poseidon?frequency=one-time) to discuss your use case.
-You can also ask questions on the IRC #typhoon channel on [freenode.net](http://freenode.net/) (unmonitored).

 ## Motivation